galetahub/ckeditor/README.md

 ### Deployment (only if you use ckeditor from gem vendor)

-For Rails 4, add the following to `config/initializers/assets.rb`:
+For Rails 4 and 5, add the following to `config/initializers/assets.rb`:

 ```ruby
 Rails.application.config.assets.precompile += %w( ckeditor/* )